speaktosteve/speaktosteve.github.io/src/routes/managing-environment-variables-in-nextjs-azure-static-web-apps/+page.md

 ## Overview

 I've used Azure SWAs a lot for prototypes and static apps, sacrificing the control and capability of App Services for simplicity of set up and low cost.
-And now hybrid Next.js websites on Azure Static Web Apps is in preview I can now deploy Next.js apps that use server components, SSR and API routes as an SPA.
+And now hybrid Next.js websites on Azure Static Web Apps is in preview I can deploy Next.js apps that use server components, SSR and API routes as an SPA.

 Using environment variables in Next.js, when deploying to a serverless environment (or anywhere tbh) is something I always seem to struggle with, so I wanted to document how to set these up for my own benefit.